turgu1/ESP-IDF-InkPlate/README.md

 - the `bool drawXXXXFromSd(SdFile *p, ...)` methods are renamed `bool drawXXXXFromFile(FILE *p, ...)`.
 This allow for accessing files located in a SPIFFS partition (using `/spiffs/` filename prefix) as well as SDCard files (using `/sdcard/` filename prefix) or any other file system integrated with ESP-IDF.
 - functions-like related to image / pixel manipulation present in `defines.h` have been migrated here.
 Namely: RED, BLUE, GREEN, READ32, READ16, ROWSIZE, RGB8BIT, RGB3BIT.
 They are now inline functions with appropriate types named red, blue, green, read32, read16, rowSize, rgb8Bit, rgb3Bit.

+### mcp23017 (.hpp, .cpp)

+This class is implementing a generic MCP23017 driver.
+It is instanciated in the inkplate_platform.hpp, depending on the type of Inkplate device:

+- as mcp_int (for all Inkplate devices)
+- as mcp_ext (for the Inkplate-10, and Inkplate-6).

+### battery, touch_keys (.hpp, .cpp)

+Those classes implement basic access to the battery and touch keys state.

+### system class renamed InkplatePlatform

+This name reflect more what it is.
+This class will is currently under eavy changes.

+### FrameBuffer classes

+A hierarchy of frame buffer classes has been added.
+These allow for flexible adaptation to the different geometry of devices and pixel sizes.

 ## ESP-IDF configuration specifics for InkPlate devices

 An InkPlate application requires some functionalities to be properly set up within the ESP-IDF.
 The following elements have been done for this project and can be used as a reference for other projects: